Svetlogorsk, Kaliningrad Oblast: Quiet lake

-The first vacationers came here for the sake of a mild therapeutic climate and settled on the shore of the Mullenteich pond — the current lake Tikhoe.
+The first vacationers came here for the sake of a mild therapeutic climate and settled on the shore of the Mullenteich pond – the current lake Tikhoe.
 They lived in the houses of local fishermen, enjoyed nature and occasionally climbed a sand dune to get to the sea water.
-In the middle of the 19th century, the first hotel and cafe were already opened near the lake, and soon they began to build up the current city center, where all the infrastructure was gradually moved.
+In the middle of the 19th century, the first hotel and café were already opened near the lake, and soon they began to build up the current city center, where all the infrastructure was gradually moved.
 And the lake remained a quiet and peaceful corner with clean air and rich coastal vegetation.

-Wheel of History
+Wheel of history

-The exhibition-museum "Wheel of History" opened in Svetlogorsk on February 1, 2014, there is a permanent exhibition "Raushen - Svetlogorsk", telling about the history of the city.The exhibition presents cultural and everyday objects, rare photographs and other exhibits that tell about life, recreation, crafts and people who lived, created and loved this wonderful place on the Sambia Peninsula.
+The exhibition-museum "Wheel of History" opened in Svetlogorsk on February 1, 2014, there is a permanent exhibition "Raushen – Svetlogorsk", telling about the history of the city.The exhibition presents cultural and everyday objects, rare photographs and other exhibits that tell about life, recreation, crafts and people who lived, created and loved this wonderful place on the Sambia Peninsula.